 Queen of Gems Jewellery and Design Awards

 The judges for the awards are chosen from various disciplines to each bring different expertise to the panel and vary year to year.
 Apart from our opal and jewellery industry experts, a third judge brings design skills from a background specifically not from jewellery, to give a fresh eye.
 Our judging is done “blind”, with no identifying marks, etc., and no discussion is entered into while the judging is proceeding.
-The design committee enters all scores given by the individual judges, and the winner is announced at the evening event of the QBOA Opal Trade Fair.
+The design committee enters all scores given by the individual judges, and the winner is announced at the evening event of the The Queensland Boulder Opal Association Inc. (QBOA) Opal Trade Fair.

 A short technical description, and the source of inspiration, is to accompany each piece.
 The technical description should include the materials used to complete the piece.
 Please attach to the entry pack.